-Jiutian Group require Raw Materials Type I to produce its chemical products.
-Currently, they purchase some of the raw materials such as liquid coal gas, liquid ammonia, recycled water, clean water, desalinated water, nitrogen, carbon dioxide, instrument air, methanol, oxygen and other gases from Anhua.
-Due to the close proximity of the factories of Jiutian Group and Anhua, these raw materials are being delivered to the factories of Jiutian Group via pipelines without any transportation costs being incurred by Jiutian Group.
-Jiutian Group will incur transportation costs if they purchased such raw materials from other unrelated third parties.
+Jiutian Group requires Raw Materials Type I to produce its chemical products.
+Currently, they purchase some of the raw materials such as liquid coal gas, liquid ammonia, recycled water, clean water, desalinated water, nitrogen, carbon dioxide, instrument air, methanol, oxygen and other gases from Anhua, Anyang Yongjin and/or Guolong Logistics.
+Due to the close proximity of the factories of Jiutian Group and Anhua, Anyang Yongjin and/or Guolong Logistics, these raw materials are being delivered to the factories of Jiutian Group via pipelines without any transportation costs being incurred by Jiutian Group

 Jiutian Group is able to purchase Raw Materials Type I from unrelated third parties.
 However, purchasing such raw materials from unrelated third parties will be much higher as transportation costs will be incurred to store these raw materials in either storage bottles or tanks and transporting them to the factories of Jiutian Group via trucks.
-On the other hand, Jiutian Group is able to purchase such raw materials from Anhua at a lower cost as the same are delivered to the factories of Jiutian Group via pipelines without any transportation costs being incurred.

-The prices of raw materials under Raw Materials Type I purchased from Anhua are not less favourable than those purchased from unrelated third parties taking into account industry norms such as transportation cost and the payment terms may include and cash or credit or notes receivable (including tenor periods of 1 month, 3 months or 6 months).
+The prices of raw materials under Raw Materials Type I purchased from Anhua, Anyang Yongjin and/or Guolong Logistics are not less favourable than those purchased from unrelated third parties taking into account industry norms such as transportation costs and the payment terms that may include cash or credit or notes receivable (including tenor periods of 1 month, 3 months or 6 months).